tharangahewa/angular-workshop/README.md

 Generate rest of the components as per the plan, and move the relevant html segments inside the compoenents.
 Then added them to the DOM using html custom elements.

 ### Typescript jumpstart
-Why Typescript?
-Well Angular Uses Typescript by default.
-It is not mandatory, but, I think, it is really hard to find documentation and examples of Angular in Javascript.
+Why we need Typescript?
+Well, Angular Uses Typescript by default not plain Javascript.
+It is not mandatory to use Typescript, but, I think, it is really hard to find documentation and examples of Angular in Javascript.

 Typescript is a super set of javascript.
 It helps us write better code using types which javascript lacks.
 It mostly Javascript syntax + Types.
 When compiled, Typescript converts in to javascript.
 Go ahead with the following experiments to understand the basics of Typescript.